 With social media it has become increasingly easy to sell products to the masses and of course, sellers have taken notice of this.
 In relation to the scene, many goths on Instagram and Youtube are being sent clothing to advertise big brands.
 As Youtube is a platform created for the outspoken, we can find many users who were young goths in the 80s and/or 90 addressing this subject, most of the time expressing discontent.
 Just take a look at Angela Benedict or Cemetery Confessions.
 Goth’s new stage is worth critiquing, especially for those of its previous era.

 Considered the height of capitalist ideals, the question is really whether or not it is stripping away goth’s original DIY culture.
-Provoking more backlash than Hot Topic, exposing one’s extensive shopping list has become a taboo of sorts among those who wish to maintain however you might define the subculture’s purity.
-Take a glimpse at any #goth on Pinterest, Tumblr and even Twitter (which ignited the #gothgoth tag so that actual goths could recognize each other) and you will find that it has mostly become a trend of sorts: Models in black clothing, flawless makeup by non-goths who simply want the look with the label, ripped jeans = punk…if you don’t know the type, some use goth looks as a means of attracting subscribers without knowing that it was a music based subculture.
+Provoking more backlash than Hot Topic, exposing one’s extensive shopping list has become a taboo of sorts amongst those who wish to maintain however you might define the subculture’s purity.
+Take a glimpse at any #goth on Pinterest, Tumblr and even Twitter (which ignited the #gothgoth tag so that actual goths could recognize each other) and you will find that it has mostly become a trend of sorts: Models in black clothing, flawless makeup by non-goths who simply want the look without the label, ripped jeans = punk…if you don’t know the type, some use goth looks as a means of attracting subscribers without knowing that it was a music based subculture.
 When I say this I am speaking of tags #goth on image based platforms (as mentioned above, Pinterest, Tumblr…).

 Now hauls.
 By definition, a haul is a quantity of something that was stolen or is possessed illegally.
 We have since dropped its original meaning to designate “a large quantity of stuff”.
 Companies use self-proclaimed goths to advertise an aesthetic.
 The fear people experience due to hauls comes from its lack of substance (i.e. forgetting its musical base, DIY culture, other practices).
 So, when sending goth influencers clothes, accessories and whatnot, there is the expectation that they will give positive reviews in order to establish a relationship with the brand and keep obtaining products.